BSB50820-Diploma of Project Management

 This qualification reflects the role of individuals who apply project management skills and knowledge in a variety of contexts, across a number of industry sectors.

 Individuals in these roles have project leadership and management roles and are responsible for achieving project objectives.
-They possess a sound theoretical knowledge base and use a range of specialised, technical and managerial competencies to initiate, plan, execute and evaluate their own work and/or the work of others.
+They possess a sound theoretical knowledge base and use a range of specialized, technical, and managerial competencies to initiate, plan, execute, and evaluate their own work and/or the work of others.

-The course is delivered face-to-face in classrooms with access to computer, printers, software and access to all the equipment and resources identified in each unit of competency.
-Students will require to study face to face minimum 20 hours per week over 40 weeks.
+The course is delivered face-to-face in classrooms with access to computers, printers, software, and access to all the equipment and resources identified in each unit of competency.
+Students will require to study face for face minimum of 20 hours per week over 40 weeks.

 All international students must be at least 18 years of age or above at the time of course commencement to study at BLC.

 International students applying for Diploma level either off-shore or on-shore will need satisfactory completion of the equivalent of Australian Year 12 or Certificate IV or higher qualification.